cs-fullstack-master/project2-django/README.md

 #### Base Requirements: 1 point each (5 pts total):

-* The layout should be similar to the example images provided.

 * The project should use CSS Grid for the main layout.
 Other elements may be mixed in as you see fit.

 * The User should be able to do a keyword search that will return a list of Wiki entries where the entered keywords are found in the entry's title and/or text.
 The search will filter the entries displayed on the main page.
 Include a visual queue to the User so that it is clear they are viewing *filtered results*.